Disability at Mixed Blood

 - Large print programs available for all mainstage performances

-- Tactile tours for patrons who are blind or with vision loss are offered for each production
+- Tactile tours for patrons who are blind or with vision loss for each production

 - Every performance’s text is projected for people with hearing loss